venktappa/spring-boot-spring-security-jwt-authentication/README.md

-# Spring Boot JWT Authentication Spring Security & Spring Data JPA
+# Spring Boot JWT Authentication Spring  & Spring Data JPA

 ## User Registration, User Login and Authorization process.
 The diagram shows flow of how we implement User Registration, User Login and Authorization process.